Eyewhy/SC1015_Project/README.md

 ## Problem Definition
 Can we predict the score of an anime based on its attributes? \
 Which variable(s) is/are the best in predicting the score of animes\
-What model(s) would be the best in predicting it?
+What model would be the best in predicting scores?

 ## Parts
   1.Data Cleaning \